Skip to content

 ?>

 In this example, we first create a new MySQLi object using the mysqli() constructor.
 We then check if the connection was successful using the connect_errno property.
-If the connection was successful, we create an array of links that we want to poll, which contains only the $mysqli object.
-We then enter a loop that continues until all links have been processed.
-Inside the loop, we call mysqli_poll() with the array of links and a timeout value of 10 milliseconds.
-If there is data available on one or more of the links, mysqli_poll() returns an array of links that are ready to be processed.
-We then loop through the links that are ready to be processed and call the reap_async_query() method on each link to retrieve any data that is available.
-Finally, we increment the $processed counter and repeat the loop until all links have been processed.
+If the connection was successful, we enable non-blocking mode via mysqli::options(MYSQLI_OPT_NONBLOCK, 1), which is required for asynchronous queries.
+We then create an array of links that we want to poll, along with empty $error and $reject arrays.
+The $error array will be populated with error messages from connections that failed, while $reject will contain connections that actively rejected the poll request.
+We enter a loop that continues as long as there are connections to poll.
+Inside the loop, we call mysqli_poll() with the links array (passed by reference), the error/reject arrays, and a timeout of 10 seconds.
+If there is data available on one or more of the links, mysqli_poll() returns the number of ready connections and modifies the $links array to contain only those ready connections.
+We then loop through the ready links and call the reap_async_query() method on each to retrieve any available data.
+If mysqli_poll() returns false, we handle the error or timeout and exit the loop.
+Finally, we close the connection.

 Conclusion